aspose-diagram/Aspose.Diagram-Documentation/en/net/low-code/_index.md

 ### **Convert diagram file formats  – DiagramConverter**

-The [DiagramConverter] class converts a given template file between diagram files and other formats.
-The following code demonstrates how to convert a diagram to other formats using [DiagramConverter].
+The [DiagramConverter](https://reference.aspose.com/diagram/net/aspose.diagram.lowcode/diagramconverter/) class converts a given template file between diagram files and other formats.
+The following code demonstrates how to convert a diagram to other formats using [DiagramConverter](https://reference.aspose.com/diagram/net/aspose.diagram.lowcode/diagramconverter/).

 {{< highlight csharp >}}